 Why did you start working in podcasting?

-What are you most excited to see in the podcasting world in the next year?
+What do you most want to see happen in the podcasting world next year?

 Where's your next vacation spot?